ingogriebsch/spring-hateoas-siren/README.md

 The latest SNPASHOT version is available [here][Sonatype Snapshots Repository].

 ## Examples
-A first simple example can be found [here][Spring HATEOAS Siren Example].
-More mature examples will follow soon!
+A collection of examples that showcase how to use the features provided by the library can be found [here][Spring HATEOAS Siren Samples].

 ## License
 This code is open source software licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html).